AndrewDDavis/getopts_long/README.md

 An OPTSPEC string tells `getopts_long` which options to expect and which of them must have an argument.
 The syntax is very simple:

-- single-character options are named first (identical to the built-in `getopts`);
+- Single-character options are named first, in the same format as for the built-in `getopts`.
-- long options follow the single-character options, they are named as is and are separated from each other and the single-character options by a space.
+- Long options follow the single-character options, separated from each other and the single-character options by a space.
+If there are only long options, but no short ones, the OPTSPEC string must start with a space (or colon, see below).

 Just like with the original `getopts`, when you want `getopts_long` to expect an argument for an option, just place a `:` (colon) after the option.